georust/rinex/rinex-cli/doc/preprocessing.md

 ## Masking operations

-Use Mask filters to focus on data you're interested in, or get rid of entire data subsets.
+Use Mask filters to focus on data you are interested in, or get rid of entire data subsets.

 As mask filter is one operand and a mask to apply to a particular kind of data.